svj-aventador/xrpl-dev-portal/content/tutorials/manage-account-settings/offline-account-setup.md

 The offline machine needs secure persistent storage (for example, an encrypted disk drive) and a way to [sign transactions](set-up-secure-signing.html).
 For an offline machine, you typically use physical media to transfer any necessary software after downloading it from an online machine.
 You must be sure that the online machine, the physical media, and the software itself are not infected with malware.

-Software options for signing on the XRP Ledger include:
+Software options for signing on the SGY Ledger include:

 - [Install `rippled`](install-rippled.html) from a package (`.deb` or `.rpm` depending on which Linux distribution you use) file, then [run it in stand-alone mode](rippled-server-modes.html).
 - Install [ripple-lib](rippleapi-reference.html) and its dependencies offline.
 The Yarn package manager, for example, has [recommended instructions for offline usage](https://yarnpkg.com/blog/2016/11/24/offline-mirror/).